In this guide, you’ll take a look at how to optimize your drink delivery in 2020, from the first to the last mile.

 And we’ll walk you through the whole process, one step at a time.

 Let’s get started.

 But unlike food delivery, the online sale and delivery of drinks account for only a fraction of that revenue stream.
-In fact, only 2.4% of all beverages are sold online, and only 1% of total alcohol sales.

 This is causing most drink producers and retailers to rethink their offers.